 Closed 10:55-11:35 a.m.
 Tuesday and Thursday for chapel

-You can find more information regarding graduate student financial aid at whitworth.edu/financialaid.
+You can find more information regarding graduate student financial services at www.whitworth.edu/studentfinancialservices.

-If you have questions about satisfactory progress (for receiving financial aid), including the number of credits you must take and the grade-point average you must maintain for aid, please contact the financial aid counselor.
+For financial aid questions, concerns or information about satisfactory progress (for receiving financial aid), including the number of credits you must take and the grade-point average you must maintain for aid, please direct your questions to the financial aid representatives for graduate students.

-For questions or concerns regarding your student account balances or payment plan options, please contact your student account representative.
+For questions or concerns regarding your student account balances or payment plan options, please contact a student accounts specialist:

 For questions about VA benefits, resources and programs, please visit Military & Veterans or reach out to our university contacts.